Last updated 9 October, 2020 by Judy Oakden

 Evaluation in Complex Situations

 - the scoping, relationship building and contracting stages

 - the way external evaluators engaged with commissioners to design a multi-purpose evaluation approach

 - the stance taken to project management and client engagement

 - planning communication from the outset, which ensured findings were communicated with stakeholders.

 Using a Complementary Evaluation Approach

 Complementary evaluation is a valuable approach that not only meets demands for efficiency and effectiveness but also aligns with proven good practice in evaluation.
 Complementary evaluation can promote relationship building and capacity building.
 This paper presented a theoretical perspective, an applied perspective and a “lived” perspective on the benefits of using this approach.
 The session was for people who commission evaluation, conduct evaluation and for those who wanted to learn of ways of working in collaborative environments.

 Experience showed this way of working was:

 - genuine: enabling a wide range of people to engage in a fair and transparent way, and to come to well understood judgments about the evaluand

 - robust: with the best possible use of existing and new data, and with multiple perspectives and values included in the data gathering

 - practical: easily implemented and flexible enough to adapt to the needs of different organisations, while keeping the integrity of the model.

-Fiona Cram and Judy Oakden presented this paper at the 2012 Australasian Evaluation Society International Conference in Adelaide, Australia.
+Carol Much, Nicola Maw and Judy Oakden presented this paper at the ANZEA Conference, in Hamilton.